 1. Repair and reglaze with specialist glazing

 This solution is suitable when the windows and/ or doors are in good enough condition to be retained, and the planning authority will only accept repair or single glazed replacement windows.
-Windows are repaired, fitted with full perimeter draught proofing, and reglazed with laminated or acoustic single glazing.
-Our specialist laminated single glazing can improve acoustic insulation (ie reduce unwanted noise) significantly when compared to standard single glazing.
-It can also feature restoration glass on the outer face for the authentic uneven reflection of original heritage glass.
+Windows are repaired, draught-proofed, and reglazed with laminated or acoustic single glazing.
+Our specialist laminated single glazing, ‘Timbawood Solo‘ can improve acoustic insulation (ie reduce unwanted noise) by up to 40% when compared to standard single glazing, and thermal insulation by 38%.
+It can also feature restoration glass or mouth blown cylinder glass on the outer face for the authentic uneven reflection of the original glass.
 Full perimeter draught proofing with compression seals (rather than brush seals) will also improve both acoustic insulation and thermal insulation.